griffithlab/civicpy/docs/exports.rst

     # Both supported Statement types as referenced GKS Bundle JSON
     civicpy create-gks-bundle -o civic-gks-bundle.json

+    # JSON Schema for the referenced GKS Bundle Format
+    civicpy create-gks-bundle-schema

 ``create-gks-json`` writes ClinVar-ready Assertions approved by the specified CIViC organization. ``--submission-type`` is required because the ClinVar Submission API accepts one submission type at a time.